artic-network/align_trim/README.md

 #### Input/Output Options

-- `--bamfile`, `-b` : Sorted BAM file containing aligned reads.
-If not provided or '-', reads from stdin
+- `--samfile`, `-s` : Sorted SAM/BAM file containing the aligned reads, if this is not provided (or '-') then 'align_trim' will read from stdin.
 - `--output`, `-o` : Output file path.
 Format determined by extension (.sam/.bam).
 If not provided or '-', writes SAM to stdout

 #### Processing Options